-Grievances Coordinator Coordinated Care 1145 Broadway, Suite 300 Tacoma, WA 98402
+Ambetter from Coordinated Care 1145 Broadway, Suite 300 Tacoma, WA 98402

-The Grievance Coordinator will send you a letter within 5 business days of receiving your written Grievance or a Member Services representative's summary.
+The Grievance Department will send you a letter within 5 business days of receiving your Grievance if the Member Service representative was not able to resolve the Grievance with you on the phone or if you sent a written Grievance to us.
 The letter will let you know that we have received your Grievance and the expected date of resolution.
-The letter also serves as both a written record of your Grievance as well as an acknowledgement.
+The letter serves as both a written record of your Grievance as well as an acknowledgement.

-If someone else is going to file a Grievance for you, we must have your written permission for that person to file a Grievance or Appeal on your behalf.
+If someone else is going to file a Grievance for you, we must have your written permission for that person to file a Grievance on your behalf.
 You will need to obtain and fill out an Authorization to Disclose Health Information Form, and return it to us so that we will know who you have granted permission to represent you.
-The Authorization to Disclose Health Information Form can be obtained by calling Member Services at 1-877-687-1197 (TTY/TDD 1-877-941-9238) or by visiting our website at https://Ambetter.CoordinatedCareHealth.com/resources/handbooks-forms.html.
+The Authorization to Disclose Health Information Form can be obtained by calling Member Services at 1-877-687-1197 (TTY: 711) or by visiting our website at https://Ambetter.CoordinatedCareHealth.com/resources/handbooks-forms.html.
+If a signed Authorization to Disclose Health Information form is not included with your Grievance, a form will be sent to you for your signature with the acknowledgement letter.
+If a signed Authorization is not returned to us within 14 calendar days of it being sent to you, we will close the Grievance without resolution.

 If you have any proof or information that supports your Grievance, you may send it to us and we will add it to your case.
 You may supply this information to Coordinated Care by email, fax, in person, or other written method.
-You may also request to receive copies of any documentation that Coordinated Care used to make the decision about your care, Grievance, or Appeal.
+You may also request to receive copies of any documentation that Coordinated Care used to make the decision about your Grievance.
 We may need to obtain additional information to review your request.
-If a signed Authorization to Disclose Health Information Form & Revocation of Authorization Form is not included with your Grievance, a form will be sent to you for your signature.
-If a signed authorization is not provided within 30 calendar days of the request, Coordinated Care may issue a decision on the Grievance without review of some or all of the information.
-When a signed request is received by your Authorized Representative, appropriate proof of the designation must be provided.